What Is Data Privacy & Why Is It Important?

 How Dashlane prioritizes data privacy

 Dashlane provides intuitive, secure password generation, effortless Autofill, and protected vaults for password storage and sharing.
 We safely encrypt and protect all your data and metadata, not just your passwords.
-If Dashlane were ever breached (which has never happened), your information would remain protected.
+If Dashlane were ever breached, your information would remain protected.
 Additional tools like Password Health scores, 2-factor authentication (2FA), and Dark Web Monitoring provide an enhanced level of security.

 Embracing data privacy means handling sensitive data responsibly to protect yourself and those around you.
 Learn how to work securely by keeping personal and company data separate in Our Guide to Data Privacy.